-A REF can be scoped to an object table of the declared type (address_objtyp in the example) or of any subtype of the declared type.
+A REF can be scoped to an object table of the declared type (person_typ in the example) or of any subtype of the declared type.
 If scoped to an object table of a subtype, the REF column is effectively constrained to hold references only to instances of the subtype (and its subtypes, if any) in the table.
+See "Inheritance in SQL Object Types" on page 2-12.